iPrayag/emacs-grails-mode/README.md

 Installation:

-    * Put the source code in site-lisp or somewhere else in your LOAD-PATH.
+    * Put the source code in /usr/share/emacs24/site-lisp or somewhere else in your LOAD-PATH.
-    * Add this to .emacs (may be in AppData/Roaming for Windows users).
+    * Add this to .emacs or .emacs.d/init.el

+      (require 'project-mode)
+      (project-load-all) ; Loads all saved projects.
+Not required.

       (require 'grails-mode)
       (setq grails-mode t)